Here is a joke:

 Distress: extreme anxiety, sorrow or pain

 These are strong words: torment, extreme anxiety, frightened awareness of danger.
 If a deep-sea fishing boat were “in distress” then the situation would be serious and life threatening.
-But the police, courts and the Crown Prosecution Service don’t interpret this sensibly, to them “distress” is the mild annoyance you feel if you see a placard calling your religion a “dangerous cult”, or the slight annoyance at being sworn at, or perhaps called a “pleb” (the charge of “cheeking the police” in Wind in the Willows was intended to be humorous; the Public Order Act seems to be making it a reality).
+But the police, courts and the Crown Prosecution Service don’t interpret this sensibly.
+To them “distress” is the mild annoyance you feel if you see a placard calling your religion a “dangerous cult”, or the slight annoyance at being sworn at, or perhaps at being called a “pleb” (the charge of “cheeking the police” in Wind in the Willows was intended to be humorous; the Public Order Act seems to be making it a reality).

 Bizarrely, this “distress” includes that caused (err, to whom?) by a kid convicted of saying “woof” to a dog.
 And, no, I am not making this one up (though I’m unclear why the police didn’t also arrest the dog; we’re told that it barked back).